Spotlight's Ibiza food & drink guide

 Paella

-Sharing a paella at a beach restaurant of your choice with a view to die for is an unmissable highlight of your holiday.
-The smell of fresh fish and saffron will draw you in.
-A traditional dish across Spain, rice is steeped in seafood flavours and mixed with fish or meat, depending on the variety.
-Delivered to your table in a huge paella pan it is an experience as much as a meal.
+A traditional dish across Spain, the rice is steeped in seafood flavours and mixed with fish or meat, depending on the variety.
+It’s then presented to you in a huge paella pan and served tableside onto plates by your waiter, creating an experience much more than just a meal.

 Bullit de peix